sparkutils/quality/docs/model/index.md

 * DisabledRule results also do not cause the RuleSet or RuleSuite to fail but signal a rule has been disabled upstream
 * Probability results with over 80 percent are deemed to have Passed, you may override this with the RuleSuite.withProbablePass function after creating the RuleSuite.
 * IgnoredRule results also do not cause the RuleSet or RuleSuite to fail but signal a rule has been ignored upstream, typically to aid in reporting of applicable rules
+* DefaultRule is used by Collector to indicate no trigger Rules Passed and defaultProcessor was run.
+(If no DefaultProcessor was used Failed is returned)

 RuleResultWithProcessor is only used when using the ruleEngineRunner and is not returned in the column, rather the result of the expression is - shown above as call to "data".